 A Program Adviser is assigned to every off-campus study program featured by Grinnell College.
-These advisers are very familiar with the programs they represent and can provide you with detailed program information as well as answering any questions you may have.
+These advisers are familiar with the programs they represent and can provide you with detailed program information as well as answering any questions you may have.

-Every semester, large numbers of Grinnell students return from studying off campus.
+The Institute for Global Engagement and Office of Off-Campu Study hire several Global Envoy peer advisers to provide general advice and mentoring for prospective and outbound students.
+In addition, every semester, large numbers of Grinnell students return from studying off campus.
 Talking with other students who have already studied on a program of interest to you is essential to making an intelligent decision about off-campus study.

 Grinnell College is fortunate to have a diverse student body from many parts of the world.
 International students may be able to provide you with valuable insights and information to help you in making a decision about where to study off campus.
 The International Students Office will provide names of students from specified countries or regions.